 The UK research part of the project must be social science led (at least 50% within ESRC’s remit).
 However, we strongly encourage the inclusion of arts and humanities and engineering and physical science researchers in projects.

 We aim to support eight to 10 projects.
-The full economic cost of your project can be up to £415,000.
+The full economic cost of the UK part of the project can be up to £415,000.
 ESRC, AHRC and EPSRC will typically fund 80% of the full economic cost.

 Funding is available for additional eligible collaborators, including other research entities such as not for profit or public sector organisations.
 The inclusion of such collaborators is not mandatory for the UK but is strongly encouraged.